tobega/tailspin-v0/TailspinReference.md

 To interact with the defined templates/sources/sinks of processors, you send [messages](#messages) to them.

 Internally in the processor, state is accessed like the [local state of templates](#mutable-state), but with the processor name.
 The processor state is, however, permanent as long as the processor object is retained.
+NOTE that when the mutable state or part of it gets referenced or emitted, it is an immutable snapshot copy that is used.

 A processor definition looks similar to a templates object but the definition starts with the word `processor` instead.
 Also, there are no match templates.
 The initial block is used to define state and values for the processor instance